 The primary benefit of this method is that it's fairly intuitive in its operation.
 The coating substrate meets very little resistance as it moves through the machine.
 The coating thickness is controlled by simply moving the comma head up and down.
 All said, the comma coating machine makes for relatively simple setup.

 Comma Coating Disadvantages

-During comma coating, the blend is exposed to the environment while it's in the coding trough, allowing for the possibility of solvent loss.
+During comma coating, the blend is exposed to the environment while it's in the coating trough, allowing for the possibility of solvent loss.
 This can be mitigated by having your trough covered, but some risk will still remain.

 Because the blend is getting pulled through by the release liner and then wiped at the comma head, any variation in either the release line or thickness or quality of the release coating will change how it's sheared.
-And those variations will result in a variation in your coding thickness.
+And those variations will result in a variation in your coating thickness.
 Choosing quality release liners for comma coating will help to mitigate this risk.

 Slot Die Coating